This page aims to give you an overview of yarn weights and guidance on what hook size you might want to use with your yarn of choice.

-As with everything in crochet, there are multiple terms.
-For hook sizes, we outdo ourselves as there is 3 ways to denote a hook size – a metric millimetre sizing, a US letter (sometimes a number) or a UK number are the most common.
+There are at least 3 common ways to denote a hook size – a metric millimetre sizing, a US letter (sometimes a number) or a UK number are the most common.
 That’s before we look at Japanese sizes, lace weight hooks and aluminium vs steel hooks too.

-On top of that, weights can vary even within categories, so please use the below as a guide only and remember that gauge is more important than sticking to a particular hook size because a ball band or a pattern told you to!!
+On top of that, weights can vary even within categories, so please use the below as a guide only and remember that meeting gauge is more important than sticking to a particular hook size because a ball band or a pattern told you to!!

-I have created this chart based on my experience and the range of hooks for Light and Medium weight yarns differs from the Yarn Craft Council.
+I have created this chart based on my experience and the range of crochet hook sizes I suggest for Light and Medium weight yarns differs from the Yarn Craft Council.